 The Louisiana Secretary of State created a helpful website, geauxBIZ, to walk you through the steps of starting a business.
-Just create your account and enter a few details about your business location.
+Just create your account and enter a few details about your location.
 It’ll instruct you on:

 The state has centers dedicated to support small business owners, like you.
-There are at least 10 small business development centers across the state — from the northern region to the coast — that offer counseling and training.
+There are at least 10 development centers across the state — from the northern region to the coast — that offer counseling and training.